Five Factors that Affect the ROI of Your Commercial Property

 Projects that add clear aesthetic value can include painting the hallways, renovating signage to increase visibility, or even updating entryways with flooring and lighting.
 A beautiful entryway makes a great first impression on a potential buyer and can instantly increase your return for relatively little input.

-Now, if you’ve already bought your commercial real estate investment, then you’re stuck with your location.
+Now, if you’ve already bought your commercial real estate investment, then you’re locked into your location.
 But if you haven’t bought your resale project yet, then you need to carefully consider the location.

 What’s around your building?
 What industry has a large impact in this part of town?
 How far is the commute to major cities?
 Commuting systems?